top of page

 a waterfall with a pool of water and stacked rocks

-3. Swim or spend time near water.
-The coolness of water helps to calm pitta dosha.
-Whether swimming in a pool or lake, sitting by a burbling brook, or even sitting in a cool bathtub, water helps to balance pitta.
+Whether swimming in a pool or lake, sitting by a burbling brook, or even sitting in a cool bathtub, water helps reduce a Pitta imbalance.

 a pomegranate split open